-Students will be able to
+Course Outcomes Students will be able to

-( CO 1 Understand scientific writing process, components of a research paper
+CO 1 Understand scientific writing process, components of a research paper

-( CO 2 Methods of literature search
+CO 2 Methods of literature search

-( CO 3 Attain skills of organizing and composing a scientific paper
+CO 3

 CO4 Analyze and review scientific papers

 CO5 Comprehend ethics of scientific writing

 CO6 Understand the editorial process for publication

 Sr. No. Topics No. of Hrs.

 1 Introduction to medical writing 3

 2 Overview of types of articles 3

-3 Methods of literature search and Pubmed search 3
+3 Methods of literature search and PubMed search 3

 4 Concept of understanding research problem, article writing and editorial process 3

 5 Journal Selection 3

 6 Reviewing, Editing and Publishing 3

 7 Software used in Medical writing 4

 a.
-Referencing software 4
+Referencing software

 b.
 Plagiarism Software

 8 Guidelines for scientific writing Duties of Author, Authorship dispute, Editor,

 Reviewer, etc.

-Guidelines of ICMJE and other bodies

-• Guidelines and Checklists of relevant to medical writing in diverse medical 4
+Guidelines of ICMJE and other bodies Guidelines and Checklists of relevant to medical writing in diverse medical fraternities 4

-fraternities

 Publication Ethics

 Journal quality and impact assessment of article

-9 Documents in Clinical Research

-Clinical study report 14
+9 Documents in Clinical Research Clinical study report Grant proposal writing 14

-Grant proposal writing ф.
+40